hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 #### Download the latest release:

-You can download the latest release using the official Istio repository or just copy the following command, which would do the same for you.
+You can download the latest release using the official Istio repository or just copy the following command (which would do the same thing for you).

 ```shellsession
 curl -L https://istio.io/downloadIstio | sh -
 ```

-For details reach out to **[ISTIO download page](https://istio.io/latest/docs/setup/getting-started/#download)**.
+For details, reach out to **[ISTIO download page](https://istio.io/latest/docs/setup/getting-started/#download)**.

-cd into the Istio directory and set the path by command:
+Get into the Istio directory and set the path by command:

 ```shellsession
 export PATH=$PWD/bin:$PATH
 ```

-After exporting get out of directory.
+After exporting, get out of directory.

 ```shellsession
 cd ..
 ```

 **Note:** In the future, a case might occur when your cluster does not recognize istioctl.
-In this case, export the path again after getting into istio directory.
+In this case, export the path again after getting into the Istio directory.

 #### **Install Istio with patches:**